Truck: Trucking accidents

 Following increased pressure from The Times "Cities Fit For Cycling" campaign and from other media in Spring 2012, warning signs are now displayed on the backs of many heavy goods vehicles (HGV).
 These signs are directed against a common type of accident that occurs when the large vehicle turns left at a junction: a cyclist trying to pass on the nearside can be crushed against the HGV's wheels, especially if the driver cannot see the cyclist.
-The signs, such as the winning design of the InTANDEM road safety competition launched in March 2012, advocate extra care when passing a large vehicle on the nearside.
+The signs, such as the winning design of the launched in March 2012, advocate extra care when passing a large vehicle on the nearside.

 HGV safety in the EU

 In-vehicle speed limitation is required applying a 90 km/h limit to commercial vehicles over 3.5 tonnes.

 Front, side, and rear underrun protection is required on commercial vehicles over 3.5 tonnes.

 Trucks must be fitted with blind-spot mirrors that give drivers a wider field of vision than conventional mirrors.